-Avon's Code of Business Conduct and Ethics prohibits political contributions by or on behalf of the company without the prior approval of Avon's Global Government Affairs office.
+Avon's Code of Conduct prohibits political contributions by or on behalf of the company without the prior approval of Avon's Global Government Affairs office.
 Associates in the U.S. may make personal contributions to the Avon Fund for Responsible Government Political Action Committee in support of U.S. federal candidates for public office.

 Avon may advocate its positions on matters that relate to its business, such as direct-selling legislation that may impact the ability of Sales Representatives to run their businesses, including independent contractor status, taxes, licensing, and registration requirements.
 Avon also engages on matters that may impact the sale or formulation of beauty and non-beauty products.